waynegraham/registry.clir.org/_projects/2010-developing-a-collaborative-archive-from-the-african.md

 ---
 layout: project
-title: "Developing a Collaborative Archive from the African Diaspora (CAAD)"
+title: Developing a Collaborative Archive from the African Diaspora (CAAD)
 ---